ghzuo/Collapse/README.md

 # Collapse Lineage Tree

-A tool to annotate phylogenetic tree by lineage and measure their differences in toplogy by Shannon entropy.
+CLTree is a tool to annotate the phylogenetic tree by lineage and measure their differences in topology by Shannon entropy.

 ## Program and Tasks

 All tasks are run by the program `cltree` with tasks.
 The available tasks are:

-- run: the main program, annotate the tree (newick format) by lineage, and statistics.
+- run: the main program, annotate the tree (newick format) by the lineage of genomes, and statistics.
+It can be emitted.
-- index: A tool to convert the NCBI taxonomy database dump file (download from:
+- cache: A tool to convert the NCBI taxonomy database dump file (download from:
   [NCBI Taxonomy dump](https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz)
   to an input lineage string file
-- query: Query the lineage of genome names/taxids from the database.
+- search: Query the lineage of genomes from the NCBI database and Lineage files.
-- leaf: Obtain the leafs name list of a phylogenetic tree (in Newick form).
+- leaf: Obtain the leaf name list of a phylogenetic tree (in Newick form).

 ## Installation